 One element which marks PIANO WEEK from many other courses are the copious opportunities to perform.
 There are concerts on most days (with faculty attendance), providing students with several chances to play on the Steinway model D in the theatre, as well as a big recital at the end of the week.
 Samantha had teamed up with publisher Schott Music (who sponsor PIANO WEEK), to provide ‘Schott Showcases’, where students played pieces from various Schott publications, and Samantha and I gave books presentations afterwards (we are both Schott authors).

 Students could play their pieces in concerts as many times as they wanted, and it was great to witness their improvement.
 Performance practice is an important topic for pianists, and the best way to gain confidence is to play the same piece several times to an audience.
 The standard of playing was varied; several students were almost beginners, yet there were also those who played to an extremely advanced level, including two second year undergraduates from the Royal Birmingham Conservatoire.
 All rubbed shoulders happily, and there was a genuine sense of camaraderie, with a large cohort of repeat participants each year.

 PIANO WEEK is held in several countries including Italy, Germany, Japan and China, as well as the UK.
 There will be a total of eight residencies from which to choose in 2019.
-I’m looking forward to returning next year (at Moreton Hall and Rugby School over the Summer).
+I’m looking forward to returning next year at Moreton Hall and Rugby School.